QingrunZhangLab/cLD/README.md

   \-  gene distance file
   \-  distance sequence file, a string

-### Hi-C interaction transfer
-**'Hi-C_InteractionTransfer.py'** could transfer the interaction intervals into gene-gene interactions.
-The input is:
-  \-  Hi-C interaction file
-  \-  cLD file with Ensembl ID
-  \-  specify the chromosome
-The output is:
-  \-  the gene-gene interactions in terms of Esmbel ID

 ### Variance Comparison
 **'cldVar.py'** calculate the variance of cLD based on the filtered gene file.
 The input is: